jefersonprimer/flappy-bird-game/README.md

 ![version](https://img.shields.io/badge/version-1.0.2-blue)

 This project contains a Flappy Bird game developed using the Python programming language and the Pygame game development library.
-In this project, reflecting the classic and entertaining game mechanics, players control a bird and navigate it through obstacles to see how long they can survive.

 ## Gameplay

-The player's objective is to control the bird, maneuvering it through pipes and earning the highest score possible.
-Players can make the bird flap upwards by pressing the spacebar on the keyboard.
-However, precise timing is essential to prevent the bird from falling too quickly.
-If the bird collides with pipes or the ground, the game ends.

 ![screen record](gaming.gif)

 ## How to Play